env3d/css-examples/project/README.md

 spoken in the chat room cannot be recovered.
 That's why we called this app "Water Cooler Chat" -- just a casual conversation.

+NOTE: This app is for learning purposes only!
+It's not secure for production purposes.

 Your solution to exercises 1 - 9 should look like the following video:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=BV5yZaX4Ae4"